TwilioDevEd/ivr-phone-tree-node/README.md

     ```
     node .
     ```
-    Alternatively you might also consider using [nodemon](https://github.com/remy/nodemon)for this.
+    Alternatively you might also consider using [nodemon](https://github.com/remy/nodemon) for this.
 It works just like the node command, but automatically restarts your application when you change any source code files.

     ```